pratyushmore/npm-parrot-minidrone/README.md

 Download and install Xcode from the Mac App Store.

 Also install the Xcode Command Line Tools.
 In order to do this:
-1. Open the Terminal application
+1. Open the Terminal application on your Mac
 2. Type `xcode-select --install` and hit return (enter).

 ### Node